-The Leagoo T5 comes with a 5.5″ Sharp IPS display and a Full HD resolution of 1920×1080 giving it an impressive PPI (pixels per inch) of 401 making the display much better than other phones at this price range.
+The Leagoo T5 comes with a 5.5″ Sharp IPS display and a Full HD resolution of 1920×1080, giving it an impressive PPI (pixels per inch) of 401 making the display much better than other phones in this price range.

 Leagoo T5 Screen Specs: 5.5 inches Sharp IPS Display, 1920×1080 resolution, 2.5D, Gorilla Glass 4, 401 PPI, 5-Point multi-touch

-The body of the T5 is made from an aluminum alloy opting for a minimalist design without any embellishments such as glossy metal-work or chamfered edges.
-The Leagoo T5 metal body is coated with a matte black finish which is a real fingerprint magnet.
-If you’re going to keep it in a case using the TPU case, this isn’t a problem but without a case, it’s going to look messy.
+The body of the T5 is made from an aluminium alloy opting for a minimalist design without embellishments such as glossy metal work or chamfered edges.
+The Leagoo T5 metal body is coated with a matte black finish and a real fingerprint magnet.
+If you’re going to keep it in a case using the TPU case, this isn’t a problem, but without a case, it’s going to look messy.

 Leagoo T5 Colours Available: Champagne Gold (white front) & Black

 At the bottom, you’ll find the headphone jack, a single speaker, and the MicroUSB port.
 The single speaker isn’t the best.
 For a smartphone speaker, you shouldn’t expect much.

-On its right side, you’ll find the power button and volume rocker.
-The left side is completely bare aside from the microSD card and Nano SIM card slot.
-It can actually be a dual-SIM phone, but then you can’t use a microSD card.
-The second slot functions as either a microSD card reader or a Nano SIM reader.
+The left side is bare, aside from the microSD card and Nano SIM card slot.
+It can be a dual-SIM phone, but you can’t use a microSD card—the second slot functions as either a microSD card reader or a Nano SIM reader.

-There’s a fingerprint sensor along the bottom, a fingerprint sensor is positioned within the bezel beneath the display.
-There’s a noticeable delay between pressing your thumb to it and having the screen actually turn on.
+There’s a fingerprint sensor along the bottom, and a fingerprint sensor is positioned within the bezel beneath the display.
+There’s a noticeable delay between pressing your thumb to it and having the screen turn on.

-Overall, the hardware here is very good for its price; it definitely doesn’t feel like you’re using a cheap device.
+Overall, the hardware here is very good for its price; it doesn’t feel like you’re using a cheap device.